department-of-veterans-affairs/vagov-content/pages/disability/eligibility/illnesses-within-one-year-of-discharge.md

 <div class="va-introtext">

-Find out how to apply for VA disability compensation or benefits after discharge.
+Find out how to apply for VA disability compensation for a condition that started within one year after discharge from active military service.
 You may be able to get disability benefits if you have signs of an illness like hypertension (high blood pressure), arthritis, diabetes, or peptic ulcers that started within a year after you were discharged from active military service.

 If your symptoms appear within 1 year after discharge—even if they weren’t there while you were serving—we’ll conclude that they’re related to your service.